← Back to Research

 What Becomes Possible

-Here's where things get interesting.
-Set aside the philosophical debate about "real" understanding.
+Set aside the philosophical debate about “real” understanding.
 What happens when the functional approximation gets good enough?

 Persistent memory changes everything.
-An AI that remembers not just your words but your patterns—what you ask when you're stressed, what you avoid when you're overwhelmed, what you actually want when you say "whatever's fine."
+An AI that remembers not just your words but your patterns — what you ask when you're stressed, what you avoid when you're overwhelmed, what you actually want when you say “whatever's fine.”
 Not a chatbot with a database.
 Something closer to a friend who's been paying attention.

 Multimodal reading adds depth.
-A September 2025 study found GPT-4 predicting emotions from video with accuracy matching human evaluators—and crucially, the structure of its emotion ratings converged with human patterns [6].
+A September 2025 study found GPT-4 predicting emotions from video with accuracy matching human evaluators — and crucially, the structure of its emotion ratings converged with human patterns.
 Now combine that with persistent memory: an AI that reads your face, remembers your patterns, and tracks how your feelings evolve across conversations.

-Now extrapolate.
 An AI assistant that remembers your communication patterns across months, reads emotional subtext from your voice and face, anticipates your needs based on context you never explicitly provided, and generates responses tuned to preferences you never articulated.
+Every piece of that exists in research labs today.

 The Question I Can't Answer

-I've built systems that predict intent from behavioral signals—clicks, purchases, time-on-page.
+I've built systems that predict intent from behavioral signals — clicks, purchases, time-on-page.
 The models work.
 Users convert.
 Metrics improve.

 But I've never built a system that made someone feel understood.